harlowja/fasteners/README.md

 rw_lock = fasteners.InterProcessReaderWriterLock('path/to/lock.file')  # for processes

 with rw_lock.write_locked():
-    ... # write to resource
+    ... # write access

 with rw_lock.read_locked():
-    ... # read from resource
+    ... # read access

 # or alternatively

 rw_lock.acquire_read_lock()
-... # read from resource
+... # read access
 rw_lock.release_read_lock()

 rw_lock.acquire_write_lock()
-... # write to resource
+... # write access
 rw_lock.release_write_lock()
 ```

 🔩 Overview
 -----------

+Python standard library provides a lock for threads (both a reentrant one, and a
+non-reentrant one, see below).
+Fasteners extends this, and provides a lock for
+processes, as well as Reader Writer locks for both threads and processes.

+The specifics of the locks are as follows:

 ### Process locks